Follow these steps to find the right treatment, regain control and live more fully and confidently.

 When lifestyle changes fail to deliver the results you want, oral medications are the

 next step.
-These medications can help control symptoms, but may cause other
+These medications can help control

 You have to remember to take these medications every day.
 Some side effects can be